supercollider/scvim/README.md

     let g:sclangPipeApp     = "~/.vim/bundle/scvim/bin/start_pipe"
     let g:sclangDispatcher  = "~/.vim/bundle/scvim/bin/sc_dispatcher"

+### Document support

+If vim is compiled with +clientserver option, SuperCollider can retrieve the path of the current vim buffer and enable String:loadRelative.
+In debian based distributions, this option often comes with gui-enabled vim packages (vim-gtk for example).

+    "fileInSameFolder.scd".loadRelative;

+To use this feature, you also need to start vim in server mode:

+    vim --servername SCVIM

+You can change the default server name used by SuperCollider to contact vim:

+    SCVim.vimServerName = "MYNAME";

 Usage
 -----
 To start open a file with the right extension :e foo.sc(d)